TrissyG/TL-P4P-2024/README.md

 3. USB C 3.0 cable of suitable length to connect HMD to computer.

 ### How to Run
+You will need Meta Quest Link and the Unity editor version 2021.3.43f1 (the 2021 LTS version).
+The application will likely open with newer versions of Unity.
+However, packages and scripts will need to be updated.

 1. Clone this repository to your local machine.
 2. Connect a Virtual Reality headset and controller system.
 The application has been developed and tested with a Meta Quest 2 headset.
 Other headsets will work but will likely require minor changes to the source code.
 See https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/ for instructions on connecting a Meta Quest 2 headset.